-MAN 2300 Introduction to Human Resources (40 hours)
+MAN 2300 Introduction to Human Resources 4 credits

 This course is an introduction to the workings of the human resources aspect of a business operation.
 It includes a discussion of wage and salary considerations, performance evaluations, benefits, employee hiring and firing, and policy and procedure implementation.
-Prerequisite: None
+Prerequisite: None.
+Lecture Hrs: 40.
+Lab Hrs: 0.
+Other Hrs: 0.

-MAN 2727 Strategic Planning for Business (40 hours)
+MAN 2727 Strategic Planning for Business 4 credits

-This course is designed to help students understand how to integrate knowledge of the various business disciplines and apply that knowledge to the planning and managing of strategic business activities.
-Following an examination of policy and strategy concepts, the student will complete studies that integrate and apply what is learned.
-Prerequisite: None
+Designed to help students understand how to integrate knowledge of the various business disciplines and apply that knowledge to the planning and managing of strategic business activities.
+Following an examination of policy and strategy concepts, the student will complete studies, which integrate and apply what is learned.
+Prerequisite: MAN 1030 FIN 1103 and APA 2121.
+Lecture Hrs: 40.
+Lab Hrs: 0.
+Other Hrs:0.

-MAR 1011 Introduction to Marketing (40 hours)
+MAR 1011 Introduction to Marketing 4 credits

 This course deals with the distribution of goods from producer to consumer and covers such topics as characteristics of markets for consumer goods, marketing functions and the organizations that perform them, marketing methods and techniques, price policies, and cost of marketing.
-Prerequisite: None
+Prerequisite: None.
+Lecture Hrs: 40.
+Lab Hrs: 0.
+Other Hrs: 0.

-MAR 2305 Customer Relations and Servicing (40 hours)
+MAR 2305 Customer Relations and Servicing 4 credits

-This course explores the basic functions relating to customers on a one-on-one basis.
-It teaches the people skills needed to work with people to enhance the company, its public image, and satisfy the client or customer.
-Prerequisite: None
+Explores the basic functions relating to customers on a one-on-one basis.
+It teaches the skills needed to work with people to enhance the company, its public image, and satisfy the client or customer.
+Prerequisite: None.
+Lecture Hrs: 40.
+Lab Hrs: 0.
+Other Hrs: 0.

-MAR 2323 Advertising (40 hours)
+MAR 2323 Advertising (40 hours) 4 credits